AMReX-Fusion/Furnace/Docs/source/diffusion.rst

         type (eos_t), intent(inout) :: eos_state

 The density, temperature, and mass fractions come in through the ``eos_state`` type.
-An EOS call is done in Furnace just before the call to ``thermal_conductivity``, so you can assume that the entire state is consistent.
+An EOS call is done in Logi just before the call to ``thermal_conductivity``, so you can assume that the entire state is consistent.
 The conductivity is filled in ``eos_state % conductivity``.

 .. index:: CONDUCTIVITY_DIR

-There are two conductivity routines provided with Furnace by default:
+There are two conductivity routines provided with Logi by default:

 -  ``constant`` : A simple constant thermal conductivity.
 This can be selected by setting::